Parliamentary.ai

 Overview

-This bill aims to increase consumer protection by changing how banks and building societies use customer deposits for lending.
-It mandates that banks offer customers a choice between two types of deposit accounts: a lending intermediary services account and a custodial deposit account, clarifying how their money is used and protected.
+This bill aims to increase transparency and customer control over how banks and building societies use customer deposits.
+It mandates that banks offer customers a choice between two types of deposit accounts: a lending intermediary services account (where the bank can lend the deposited funds) and a custodial deposit account (where the bank cannot lend the funds).

 Description